SAP-archive/cloud-sample-spaceflight-java/-exercises-/02-Deploy/README.md

    > During this step, the data model is compiled into the respective `hdbcds` artifacts, which are then deployed to an HDI Container (a database schema).
 In Web IDE's console view you can watch the progress of the deployment operation.

 1.2.
-Open the `db` folder, double-click on the file `flight-model.cds` and have a look into the definition of the data model.
+While the deployment is running, take a look into the data model.
+Open the `db` folder, double-click on the file `flight-model.cds`.
+Read through the comments and make yourself familiar with the `Bookings` entity, as this is the one the exercises deal with.
    <p align="center"><img width="860" src="res/pic102.png" alt="The flight model"> </p>

    > Tip: To help you find files easier in the tree, enable the `Link Workspace to Editor` setting.
 Everytime you switch to another editor, this will select the file in the file tree.